 - Contact KSU Archives: Per instructions from the KSU digital archivist (x2695), arrange transfer of any media known to contain final summary reports of University projects, research, major events, and prominent figures in KSU history.

 Our bin is overflowing!
-What should we do?Please submit a Shred Bin-Maintenance form or call us at x6289 or x2225.
+What should we do?Please create a request at ServiceNow.

 Why wasn't our shred bin emptied on its regular service day?

 - The bin is located in a locked room and was not accessible to the vendor's driver.

 - The bin had been relocated and no one told us or the driver.